ATLANTA — USF football trails Georgia Tech 14-3 at halftime.

 Unfortunately for the Bulls, Ford’s first half performance didn’t hold up.
 Ford has been targeted four times, with three receptions for a net total of 3 yards.
-He’s also rushed three times for 7 yards and lost a fumbled punt return.
+He’s also rushed three times for 7 yards.

 If offensive coordinator Kerwin Bell is ever going to get the offense running the way he hopes, Ford will be an integral part.

 So while it wasn’t a half to remember for Ford, it’s important that he’s back.

 Early in the second quarter, Georgia Tech’s offense was seemingly heading for a three-and-out near midfield.

 Back-to-back penalties by KJ Sails — pass interference on third-and-11 followed by a facemask on the very next play — brought the Yellow Jackets from the USF 44 to the Bulls’ 13-yard line, where they subsequently scored three plays later.